trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 And in the end I ended up with [PR #209063](https://github.com/NixOS/nixpkgs/pull/209063) to get `libgcc_s.so.1` up to date enough.

-Initially I tought that adding one `gcc` rebuild is an easy problem.
+Initially I thought that adding one `gcc` rebuild is an easy problem.
 I tried adding magic lines to `pkgs/stdenv/linux/default.nix` a few times and failed.
 I did not feel I could make it work.